 This was the second gap in my UK collection that could be plugged, with a fair bit of luck, by a trip to Scotland.
 Having visited the Cairngorms for Coenagrion hastulatum, we headed across to Loch Maree on the west coast for A. carulea.
 With a stroke of luck, we found two males in a 45-minute window of decent conditions and that was in almost two weeks of trying.

-A beautifully subtle-coloured, early flying Hawker of modest size, limited, in our isles, to Scotland, mainly the west.
+A beautiful, subtly coloured, early flying Hawker of modest size, limited, in our isles, to Scotland, mainly the west.
 It seems that, if you can find them, you have a better chance of a close encounter in cooler conditions, when they settle on rocks, tree trunks, logs, and even clothing or hands to absorb some warmth.
+With my experience of Scotland, cooler conditions is the norm.
 Our showman landed on each of us in turn.
 What a delight.

 - ♂ – a blue mosaic Hawker with no yellow anywhere

 - ♀ – two colour forms, yellow-beige or blue